 In tandem with observational progress on characterizing the CGM, cosmological hydrodynamic simulations have become a powerful tool for examining the physics driving the multiphase nature of the CGM \citep{Stinson2012, Shen2012, Hummels2013, Cen2013, Ford2014, Ford2016b, Oppenheimer2016, Liang2018, Suresh2017,Nelson2018}.
 Despite significant effort, few of these studies are able to match the observed properties of the CGM.
 For example, most previous studies underpredict the column densities of \ion{O}{6} found by COS-Halos \citep[including the aforementioned studies,][]{Oppenheimer2008, Hummels2013, Oppenheimer2016, Suresh2017}.
 Nonetheless, these studies have led to important physical insights.
 Using the smooth particle hydrodynamic code GADGET-2 \citep{Springel2005a,Oppenheimer2008}, \cite{Ford2014} found that the presence of \ion{O}{6} in the CGM likely arises from metals ejected very early on in the galaxy's evolution.
 More recently, \cite{Nelson2018} matched the COS-Halos observations using the IllustrisTNG simulations and determined that the amount of \ion{O}{6} the CGM can depend on a variety of galactic properties including sSFR.
 In particular, they find that BH feedback (specifically, their low-accretion, kinetic-feedback mode) plays a crucial role in setting the amount of \ion{O}{6} in the CGM by affecting the amount of metal mass ejected by the galaxy.

-Motivated by previous theoretical and observational work, we use two sets of simulations to study circumgalactic \ion{O}{6}: the cosmological volume, {\sc Romulus25} \citep{Tremmel2017} and three ``genetically modified'' variations of a zoom-in Milky-Way (MW) mass galaxy \citep{Roth2016,Pontzen2016} selected from a cosmological volume and simulated with and without the implementation of BH physics.
+Motivated by previous theoretical and observational work, we use two sets of simulations to study circumgalactic \ion{O}{6}: the cosmological volume, Romulus25 \citep{Tremmel2017}, and three ``genetically modified'' variations of a zoom-in Milky-Way (MW) mass galaxy \citep{Roth2016,Pontzen2017} selected from a cosmological volume.
+These genetically modified zoom-in galaxies are run with and without the implementation of BH physics to test the effect of SMBH feedback on the CGM.
 To compare our results with observations, we rely primarily on data from the COS-Halos Survey.
 Although several other surveys have examined the CGM around a wide-range of galaxies \citep[e.g.][]{Stocke2013, Savage2014, Borthakur2015, Danforth2016, Keeney2017}, COS-Halos \citep{Tumlinson2013} remains the best-studied, uniformly-selected sample of MW-mass host galaxies to-date, and one of the few to focus on \ion{O}{6}.
 Furthermore, COS-Halos tabulates CGM gas column densities along with spectroscopically and photometrically-determined galaxy properties (e.g. SFR, M$_{*}$) allowing for a straightforward comparison between our simulations and the data.

 Ultimately, we examine the effects of both environmental and internal galaxy processes on the physical state and content of the CGM.
 Specifically, we address how the star formation and assembly history of the galaxy impact the content of the CGM and how SMBH activity imprints itself on the CGM.
 Using these zoom-in simulations in tandem with the {\sc Romulus25} simulation, we illuminate the roles that stellar evolution and SMBH feedback play in setting the properties of the CGM of MW-mass galaxies.